waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 3](task3.png)

 **Explanation:**
-cut -d " " - cut command looks for the char " " (in our case space) and splits the line there -f 1 - cut parameter that specifies the first part of the line (first space after the name) sort -u - sort command sorts the lines (-u unique) wc -l - wc command counts the lines that have left
+<br>cut -d " " - cut command looks for the char " " (in our case space) and splits the line there
+<br>-f 1 - cut parameter that specifies the first part of the line (first space after the name)
+<br>sort -u - sort command sorts the lines (-u unique)
+<br>wc -l - wc command counts the lines that have left
 ---

 ### 4. Which age is most frequent in fullnames_with_age.txt?